-LSUS has a selective admissions policy for the first-time student that is correlated to the age of the student - stringent requirements for recent graduates of high school (those less than 21 years of age), relaxed requirements for credits are to be transferred.
+University.
+A student admitted under these conditions assumes full responsibility for course selection and should seek the guidance of the institution to which credits are to be transferred.
 A visiting student who seeks to continue enrollment at LSUS beyond one semester or session must apply for admission as a non-visiting student.